-Impact Significance.
-Restoration of the Crane Flat Campus would have an adverse effect on four historic properties (Buildings 6013, 6014, 6015, and 6017) that would be resolved in accordance with the 1999 PA.
+Impact Significance and Determination of Effect.
+Restoration of the Crane Flat Campus would have an adverse effect on three historic properties (Buildings 6013, 6014, and 6015) that would be resolved in accordance with the 1999 PA and mitigations described herein.
+There would be no adverse effect on one historic property (Building 6017).

 Conclusion.
-Under Alternative 3, there would be no impact or no effect to historic structures, buildings, or cultural landscapes at the proposed Henness Ridge Campus location.
-Removal of the existing Crane Flat campus would result in an adverse effect to Buildings 6013, 6014, 6015, and 6017, which have been determined eligible for listing on the NRHP, that would be resolved in accordance with Stipulation VIII of the 1999 PA.
+Under Alternative 3, there would be no impact or no effect to historic structures, buildings, or cultural landscapes at the proposed Henness Ridge campus location.
+Removal of the existing Crane Flat campus would result in an adverse effect to Buildings 6013, 6014, and 6015, which have been determined eligible for listing on the NRHP, that would be resolved in accordance with Stipulation VIII of the 1999 PA and mitigations described herein.
+There would be no adverse effect on one historic property (Building 6017).